 ” A Land ‘Without History to Speak of’: The Rise (and Fall and Rise) of Xikang Province”

 John Hope Franklin Room [SSR 224]

-If you have any questions or require assistance to attend, please contact Spencer Stewart at email@example.com or Robert Burgos at firstname.lastname@example.org
+As always, first-time attendees are welcome.
+Light refreshments and snacks will be served.
+If you have any questions or require assistance to attend, please contact Robert Burgos at email@example.com or Spencer Stewart at firstname.lastname@example.org.